Over the years, one of the most searched-for topics at www.vitalfs.com has been the reporting of SBA loans to the credit bureaus.

-While the requirement has been active for well over a decade, many financial institutions are unaware of the requirement.
-SBA guidelines state, “In accordance with the Debt Collection Improvement Act of 1996, Lenders are required to report information to the appropriate credit reporting agencies whenever they extend credit via an SBA loan.
-Thereafter they should continue to routinely report information concerning servicing, liquidation, and charge-off activities throughout the life-cycle of the loan.”
+According to SBA Standard Operating Procedure 50 57 (SOP 50 57), in accordance with the Debt Collection Improvement Act of 1996, lenders are required to report information to the appropriate credit reporting agencies whenever they extend credit via an SBA loan.
+They should also routinely report information concerning servicing, liquidation, and charge-off activities throughout the life-cycle of the loan.

-The Lender is to submit the report to a commercial credit bureau reporting agency.
-These agencies are abundant and your institution may have preferred reporting resources, but the top three VITAL suggests are:
+The lender is to submit the report to at least one commercial credit bureau reporting agency.
+These agencies are abundant and each institution may have preferred reporting resources.

 Lenders are to report when an SBA loan is disbursed and quarterly thereafter.
 Reporting is required for the entire life-cycle of the loan through charge-off activities.

 An important final note ….
 Ultimately, SBA loan reporting to credit bureaus is not a universal or consistent practice.